DataFrames - Part 1

 4 5.43 97.93

-While we can see how many rows there are in a dataframe when we display the whole data frame and look at the last index, there is a convenient way to obtain the number directly:
+While it is possible to see how many rows there are in a DataFrame by displaying the whole DataFrame and looking at the last index, there is a convenient way to obtain this number, directly:

 PYTHON